Chuo-ku Tourism Association Official Blog

 Passing in front of St. Luke Hospital, Oh, Tsukiji Honganji!

-I was impressed that it was the same as that it was on the tourist association certification book, and I was shooting for the time being (laughs).
+I was impressed that it was in the book of the tourist association certification, and I was shooting for the time being (laughs).

-One of the things I'd like today is Tsukiji Matsuro's egg-yaki.
+One of today's dishes is Tsukiji Matsuro's egg-yaki.

 It is located at the intersection of Harumi-dori St.

-We went to a new store on the first floor of a building called Tsukiji Kyoueikai, an interesting market.
+I went to a new store on the first floor of a building called Tsukiji Kyoueikai, Tsukiji Fun Market.

 RIMG6008.JPG RIMG6007.JPG

-I thought I would like to make it a regular matsuro, but I definitely want to eat a "spic party" with pepper.
+I thought I would make it a regular Matsuro, but I definitely want to eat a "Kinto" with chili pepper.

 But even if you buy two, it's too much for two people ...
-I found such a product!
+I found this product!

 RIMG6025.JPG RIMG6024.JPG

-There was a mini-size set of Shoro and spicy party.
+There was a mini-size set of Matsuro and Shinto.

-In particular, the "spicy party" was sweet and spicy ~ It was very popular with my husband (* ^^ *)
+In particular, the "Spicy Party" was sweet and spicy, and it was very popular with my husband (*^ ^ *)

 Tsukiji Matsuro's website

-Next, I often see this on TV, a signboard at the entrance outside Tsukiji!
+Next, this is also a signboard at the entrance outside Tsukiji area, which is often seen on TV!

-But it was close to 3 o'clock, so there were a lot of shops that were closed.
+But since it was around 3 o'clock, there were a lot of shops closed.

 It seems that most shops close by about 3 o'clock.